maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 The resulting models will be combinations of proteins A-B, A-C, A-D, A-E, B-C, B-D, B-E, C-D, C-E, D-E.

 >[!Caution]
-> The number of predictions rapidly increases with the number of lines in the input `protein_list.csv`.
+> The number of predictions rapidly increases with the number of lines in the input `protein_list.txt`.

 Lines in files should not necessarily be single proteins.
 Input files follow the same rules as described for [2.1 Basic run](#21-basic-run).
 It can contain several protein names, indicate a number of oligomers, and have residue ranges.